muratk5n/thirdwave/en/README.md

 ---

 They got shaky legs there little bit..
-US probably got them through Dubai, the place lives on intl connections, tourism, u can really clamp down on it..
-But then backtracked on backtracking..
+US probably slapped them a little through Dubai, the place lives on intl connections, tourism, u can really clamp down on it, but then backtracked on backtracking..
 Sup

 ---